Launch your subscription biz on the world stage (VB Live)

 “It’s really important that merchants moving internationally are aware of regional laws, particularly when it comes to privacy, and they’re choosing partners that are compliant,” he says.
 “And not just individual compliance, but the chain of compliance that these new laws are requiring, down to subcontractors or suppliers within your line of business.”

-One of the most significant values of a payments partner is that they can offload a fair amount of risk as well, if it has PCI compliance and vaults its merchants’ and customers’ credit cards.
+One of the most significant values of a partner is that they can offload a fair amount of risk as well, if it has PCI compliance and vaults its merchants’ and customers’ credit cards.
 That means you can stay out of scope of PCI collection, because your partner bears that risk.

 And along with making sure you’re able to accept payments in the way your customers wish or need to pay, it’s important that you’re able to communicate with them effectively.
 One of the main trends Unnold is seeing across internet commerce as a whole is an ongoing move toward mass personalization.
 But that only works if you’re able to communicate effectively, which makes localizing communications a key first step to making that mass personalization work.